 What is a Salt Water Pool?

-The difference between those traditional pools and a salt water pool is that in the latter, hypochlorous acid is constantly recombining with the sodium in the water and turning back into salt.
-Salt does not evaporate, so there is no need to add chlorine to the system on a regular basis.
-These systems typically do not experience chloramine buildup the same way traditional pools do, either.
+Hypochlorous acid is also produced when you add chlorine to a pool.
+The difference is that in a saltwater pool, hypochlorous acid constantly recombines with the sodium in the water and turns back into salt.
+Salt does not evaporate, so there is no need to regularly add more salt or chlorine to the system.
+These systems typically do not experience chloramine buildup like traditional pools.

 Pros and Cons of Salt Water Systems

 Corrosion is the other major downside.
-To avoid corrosion, we recommend that you use special equipment like hand rails and light covers that are made specifically for salt water pools.
-The pool plaster lifecycle for an inground pool filled with salt water versus a traditional chlorine pool is only a few months shorter, but with the proper care, easily outlasts most inground pools that may be neglected by their owners.
-The salt water makes no difference to a fiberglass pool.
+To avoid corrosion, I recommend using equipment specifically designed for salt water pools.
+And use zinc anodes, which will prevent metallic equipment from corroding in the pool water.
+The pool plaster lifecycle for an inground pool filled with salt water is only a few months shorter than a chlorinated pool.
+But with proper care, you will be able to maximize the life of your plaster.
+The saltwater does not affect a fiberglass pool.

 Are Salt Water Pools Safe?

 Yes.
-Because the system generates chlorine that reaches the same levels as are found in a traditional pool, there is no difference in the sanitizing power.
-The only exception to this rule is when stabilizer levels are not kept high enough.
-Hypochlorous acid is not very stable and breaks down easily in the sun.
-Because of this, salt water pools need to maintain an adequate stabilizer level in order to keep chlorine levels stable.
+Because the salt water chlorinator generates the same levels of chlorine found in a traditional pool, there is no difference in the sanitizing power.
+The only exception is when stabilizer levels are not kept high enough.
+Hypochlorous acid is not a very stable chemical and breaks down quickly in the sun.
+Because of this, you will need to maintain adequate stabilizer levels in a salt water pool.